 So how do I know if I can handle intermittent fasting?

 There are two warning signs that you can’t handle intermittent fasting.

-The first one is rapid weight loss.
+Warning sign #1: The first one is rapid weight loss

-Now that might sound a bit strange because surely one of the benefits of fasting is weight loss?
+Now that might sound a bit strange because surely one of the benefits of fasting is weight loss.
 It is, but only if the weight lost is fat.

-We can also break down protein for energy, the biggest source being our skeletal muscle, and for every one gram of muscle protein broken down, we also lose another 4 grams in water weight (13).
+We can also break down protein for energy, with the biggest source being our skeletal muscle.
+For every gram of muscle protein broken down, we also lose another 4 grams in water weight (14).
 So people can easily see significant weight loss without any of it being fat.

-However, when it doesn’t have an adequate supply of ketones, then it will increase stress hormone levels and create a whole range of negative side effects (14).
+However, when it doesn’t have an adequate supply of ketones, then it will increase stress hormone levels and create a whole range of negative side effects (15).